A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The time-dependent algorithm

 \subsection{The algorithm}

-As in the stationary regime, we first present the algorithm proposed in \cite{Pi} to solve the time-dependent non-linear Schr\"odinger-Poisson system \eqref{eqPot}\eqref{densIns}\eqref{schInst}.
-Then, we give the details of a time-dependent one-mode approximation algorithm.\\ The space and frequency meshes are defined as in section \ref{seq_algStat}.
-For a given exterior potential $U(t)$ and time step $\Delta t$, the algorithm corresponds to the computation of the sequence $V^l$ of approximations of the self-consistant potential at time $t_l=l\Delta t$.
-The initial potential $V^0$ and wave functions $\Psi^0_p$ are given by $V_I$, and respectively $\Phi_p$, discret solution to the stationary non-linear Schr\"odinger-Poisson system \eqref{eqPot}\eqref{denStat}\eqref{VpGe} with exterior potential equal to $U_I$.
-The resolution of the Schr\"odinger equation \eqref{schInst} involves a Crank-Nicolson scheme which is semi-implicit and insures stability.
-Therefore, the value of the intermediary potential $V^{l+\frac{1}{2}}$ must be computed to perform the algorithm.
-It is done by an extrapolation using the Gummel iteration \eqref{itGum}.
-Then, the algorithm writes:
+As in the stationary regime, we first present the algorithm proposed in \cite{Pi} to solve the time-dependent nonlinear Schr\"odinger-Poisson system \eqref{schInst}\eqref{eqPot}\eqref{densIns}.
+Then, we give the details of our time-dependent One Mode Approximation algorithm.\\ The space and frequency meshes are defined as in section \ref{sec_algStat}.
+In order to verify the condition \eqref{eqstabt} for all $k\in[-\kappa,\kappa]$, the time step $\Delta t$ is chosen such that:

+Then, for a given exterior potential $U(t)$, the algorithm corresponds to the computation of the sequence $V^l$ of approximations of the self-consistent potential at time $t^l=l\Delta t$.
+It provides a sequence of densities $n^l$ at time $t^l$.
+The initial potential $V^0$, resp. wave function $\Psi^0_p$, is given by $V_I$, and resp. $\Phi_{k_p}$, solution to the stationary Schr\"odinger-Poisson system \eqref{VpGe}\eqref{eqPotst}\eqref{denStat} with exterior potential equal to $U_I$.
+The Schr\"odinger equation \eqref{schInst} is solved using a Crank-Nicolson scheme and, in our nonlinear framework, a choice of the intermediary potential $V^{l+\frac{1}{2}}$ which preserves the unconditional stability of the semi-implicit scheme is required.
+In particular, it will be shown in section \ref{sec_parInst} that the extrapolation: